What is Disruptive Mood Dysregulation Disorder?

 Medication

-The U.S. Food and Drug Administration (FDA) has not approved of any medications for the treatment of DMDD in children or adolescents.
-However, some may be beneficial, according to studies.
+The U.S. Food and Drug Administration (FDA) has not approved any medications for DMDD in children or adolescents.
+However, some may be beneficial.
 These include:

 • Atypical Antipsychotics – May be useful in children who struggle with irritability as a result of autism. ⁷

-Since researchers are still observing how medication affects those with DMDD, there is no clear indication as to which is most beneficial for your child.
+Since researchers are still observing how medication affects those with DMDD, there’s no clear indication as to which is most beneficial for your child.

 Furthermore, all these medications come with the risk of serious side effects.
 You should consult your doctor about these side effects before administering these medications to your child.